-3. Then, we calculate the lower HR value for zone one (40 percent) using the formula:
+3. Then, we calculate the lower HR value for the light zone (40 percent) using the formula:

 Resting HR + (0.4 [maximum HR − resting HR]), where 0.4 stands for 40% of your functional capacity.

-And the upper value for zone one (50 percent):
+And the upper value for the light zone (50 percent):